 The selling stockholders may decide not to sell any of their respective shares of common stock, or may sell all or a portion of the shares of common stock beneficially owned by them.
 The selling stockholders will act independently of us in making decisions with respect to the timing, manner and size of any sale of shares, and may sell the shares directly or through one or more broker-dealers or agents.
 To the extent that any of the selling stockholders employ broker-dealers or other agents in connection with the sale of their respective shares of stock, such selling stockholders will pay any commissions, discounts or other amounts due to such broker-dealers or agents.
-To our knowledge, the selling stockholders have not entered into any agreement, arrangement or understanding with any particular broker-dealer or market maker with respect to the sale or distribution of the shares of common stock offered hereby, nor do we know the identity of any broker-dealers or market makers that may participate in the resale of the shares.
+The selling stockholders have not entered into any agreement, arrangement or understanding with any particular broker-dealer or market maker with respect to the sale or distribution of the shares of common stock offered hereby.